 At 4.5 miles into the hike, we reached the dramatic scene of the LeFevre cabin dwarfed against the bleached Navajo Sandstone overhang of Calf Pasture Point, and tucked under ponderosa pines.
 At ~ 4.9 miles, trudging in the sand, we passed a fence line, walked a few more minutes and found a defined stock (and human?) trail leading toward the debris slide.
 We crossed deep Park Wash, wove around sagebrush and found ourselves at the bottom of the debris fan.

-From this point, Fred and I gazed at the top of the steep cliffs 800 feet above, squinting into the sun.
-Somewhere up there was our only passage to the nearly pristine crest of No Mans Mesa.
+The top of the steep cliffs was 800 feet above, and we tried to locate our only passage to the nearly pristine crest of No Mans Mesa.
 We followed a faint trail and located our first rock cairn trail marker a few hundred feet up the rock slide and after this, the cairns were usually easily seen and numerous enough to follow the trail (June 2018).
 Back and forth the trail switchbacks to the top of the fan.
 The transition point from exiting the debris fan to entering the steep cliff walls is a rock "bridge" ~ 20 feet across with a steep and loose gully tumbling down to the right.

 LeFevre cabin in Park Wash - 4.5 miles from Lick Wash trailhead